 The 1907 was favoured by the German police and gendamarie, with John Walter noting that most of the initial 1,000 pistol production run being purchased by Saxony’s gendamarie and later by the Berlin municipal police.
 In 1910, there were abortive attempts to develop a larger 9x19mm version of the pistol.
 Introduced in 1911, various German state police forces and Prussia’s Border Customs officers strongly interested.

 The design, however, was still an unlocked blowback and relied on an extremely strong recoil spring.
 The spring was so strong that it necessitated a cocking lever which disconnected the spring.
 This version is often referred to, but not officially marked as, the M1910.
 The flawed design and production problems at Rheinmetall saw the project abandoned before the outbreak of World War One.

 The .32 ACP Dreyse 1907 continued to be manufactured during the war and saw service with elements of the German and Austro-Hungarian armies during, as an auxiliary side arm.
 The Norwegian reportedly examined the 1907 during their pistol trials (1902-1914) and found it lacking.
 The Czech military purchased some 1907 pistols but they were quickly removed from service and replaced with the Pistole vz.
 24.

 In Germany the pistols remained in police service into the 1930s, and some saw auxiliary and late-war Volkssturm service during the Second World War.

-My thanks to Chuck Kramer of Gun Lab for letting me take a look at his Dreyse 1907, check out his blog here.
+We will have a full video and blog exploring the design, development and history of the Hotchkiss Portative in the future.
+My thanks to Chuck Kramer of Gun Lab for letting me shoot his Hotchkiss and helping with filming, check out his blog here.